Is Child Support Mandatory?

 mother with child

 When you get divorced and children are involved, both parents need to continue to provide for them.
 When one parent gets primary custody, the other parent needs to pay child support.
 This helps cover the necessities for each child, but some parents try to get out of these agreements.
-Providing for your children is mandatory though, so a Tazewell County child support lawyer from our firm would be happy to help you if your former spouse
+Providing for your children is mandatory though, so a Peoria County child support lawyer from our firm would be happy to help you if your former spouse

 What Does Child Support Help Cover?